 - Show gratitude where you can.
 If your employees are going above and beyond or your customers are acting as a true partner, tell them.
 Regardless of the challenges they are facing, they may appreciate it.

-- Relax the formality.
-Many people you are communicating with are social distancing from home.
-Get on their level.
-Leaders who create videos from home with low production value and wearing casual clothing will likely resonate more with their audience.
+- Relax the formality and get on your audience’s level.
+For example, leaders of hybrid or remote-first workplaces who create videos from home with low production value and wearing casual clothing will likely resonate more with their audience.

 8) Communicate in line with the company’s values.
 When difficult circumstances present themselves, it is critical that businesses communicate in alignment with their organizational values.
 In fact, a company’s values can be a guidepost for how to approach communications in a given situation.

 10) Even in the midst of a crisis, not all communications need to be crisis communications!
-Companies that launch a new product, complete a transaction, create thought leadership or currently are helping to fight the crisis – like fashion brands making masks for healthcare workers – can still talk about what they are doing to the marketplace.
+Companies that launch a new product, complete a transaction or create thought leadership can still talk about what they are doing to the marketplace.
 But, proceed with caution.
 The “what,” “how” and overall tone are extremely important.

-For any leaders who would like to discuss the topic of crisis communications further, a BBH professional would be happy to speak to you, or you can send questions to BBHPrivateBanking@bbh.com.
+For any leaders who would like to discuss the topic of crisis communications further, a BBH professional would be happy to speak to you.